-One of the main advantages but - at the same time - a major disadvantage of FFT-based techniques is the constraint to regular Cartesian grids: They are unable to capture the material interface accurately compared to interface-conforming discretizations.
-This is primarily due to the binarized nature of the microstructure which leads to the so called \emph{staircase approximation} of the interface.
-In order to capture the microscale effects sufficiently, a high grid resolution is needed which--in turn--calls for high computational cost.
-In order to eliminate or at least limit the staircase phenomenon without the need of a (distinct) grid refinement, so-called composite voxels were previously suggested in \cite{Kabel2015, Merkert2015, Kabel2016, Kabel2017}.
-They enhance the existing binary discretization with special interface voxels with effective material properties that depend on the phase volume fractions and the surface normal~$\fN$ through a laminate problem.\\
+One of the main advantages but - at the same time - a major disadvantage of FFT-based techniques is the constraint to regular Cartesian grids: While they enable direct use of 3D image data, they are unable to capture the material interface accurately compared to interface-conforming discretizations.
+This is primarily due to the binarized nature of the microstructure, which leads to the so-called \emph{staircase approximation} of the interface.
+In order to capture the microscale effects sufficiently, a high grid resolution is hence needed, which--in turn--calls for high computational cost.
+In order to limit or even eliminate the staircase phenomenon without the need for a (distinct) grid refinement, so-called composite voxels were previously suggested in \cite{Kabel2015, Merkert2015, Kabel2016, Kabel2017}.
+They enhance the existing binary discretization with special voxels with effective material properties that depend on the phase volume fractions and the normal orientation~$\fN$ of the laminate.\\

-Consider a interface voxel $\Omega^e$ comprised of two phases.
-The two phases are denoted by $\Omega^e_+ \subsetneq \Omega^e$ and $\Omega^e_- \subsetneq \Omega^e$, respectively, where $\cvp$ and $\cvm$ stand for inclusion and matrix phase, respectively.
-The fields corresponding to the two phases are represented as $(\cdot)_\cvpm$ for brevity and either phase is assumed to be equipped with a hyperelastic strain energy density~$W_\cvpm$.
-Within $\Omega^e$ material interface is approximated with a plane $\scrS^e$ leading to a rank-1 laminate defined by the interface normal vector $\fN\in \ffR^d$ in material configuration.
+Consider such a composite voxel $\Omega^e$ comprised of two phases denoted by $\Omega^e_\cvpm \subsetneq \Omega^e$, where $\cvp$ and $\cvm$ stand for inclusion and matrix phase, respectively.
+The fields corresponding to the two phases are represented as $(\cdot)_\cvpm$ for brevity, and either phase is assumed to be equipped with a hyperelastic strain energy density~$W_\cvpm$.
+Within $\Omega^e$ the material interface is approximated by a plane $\scrS^e$ leading to a rank-1 laminate defined by the interface normal vector $\fN\in \ffR^d$ in material configuration.
 The individual phase volume fractions are given by $c_\cvp$ and $c_\cvm$ where $c_\cvp + c_\cvm= 1$.\\

-In previous works, different rules of mixture have been suggested, namely the Voigt (\textbullet\textsuperscript{V}) and Reuss (\textbullet\textsuperscript{R})\footnote{In the nonlinear kinematic regime these correspond to the Taylor and Sachs approximation, respectively.} estimates corresponding to upper and lower bounds of the mechanical response.
-Hill's estimate (\textbullet\textsuperscript{H}) corresponds to the arithemetic mean of the stiffness of the Voigt and Reuss estimate:
+In previous works, different rules of mixture have been suggested, namely the Voigt (\textbullet\textsuperscript{V}) and Reuss (\textbullet\textsuperscript{R})\footnote{In the nonlinear kinematic regime, these correspond to the Taylor and Sachs approximation, respectively.} estimates correspond to upper and lower bounds of the mechanical response.

-Obviously the Voigt/Taylor upper and Reuss/Sachs lower bounds are overly stiff and soft, respectively, due to simplistic physical considerations, i.e., the assertion of constant deformation and stress, respectively.
-Hill's estimate is a practical compromise with limited physical backing.